-In fact, the reason for this section on distributed computing is that one would want to combine within-period replanning with parallel computing: within-period replanning is needed for modeling reasons, and parallel computing is needed in order to run large scenarios.
+In fact, the reason for this section on distributed computing is that one would want to combine withinperiod replanning with parallel computing: within-period replanning is needed for modeling reasons, and parallel computing is needed in order to run large scenarios, both for computational speed and for memory reasons.
 It was already said, in Sec.
 3.5, that subroutine calls or its remote variants achieve within-period replanning, but because everything is run sequentially, this is slow.
 Parallel computing, in Sec.
 3.6, discussed how to speed up the sequential computation, but did not discuss within-period replanning.
 This section will discuss how these things could be combined.
 Two technologies will be discussed:

-- Calling strategic subroutines from within a parallel mobility simulation. - Distributed agents.
+- Calling strategic subroutines from within a parallel MobSim. - Distributed agents.